 \end{itemize}

-While work on analytics to help design prosumer markets is still in its infancy, somewhat surprisingly there are a number of papers that have begun to deal with some of the complex market design issues \cite{Gkatzikis2014, Iosifidis2017, Georgiadis2017, Moret2018} associated with such systems.
-Roughly speaking, these papers deal with two main issues; (i) the existence of market equilibria; and (ii) methods to allocate resources amongst (competing) prosumers.
-It is in this latter context, that this present work is placed.
+While work on analytics to help design prosumer markets is still in its infancy, somewhat surprisingly few papers have begun to deal with some of the complex market design issues associated with such systems \cite{Moret2018}, \cite{Gkatzikis2014}, \cite{Iosifidis2017}, \cite{Georgiadis2017}.
+Roughly speaking, these papers deal with two main issues; (i) the existence of market equilibria, and (ii) methods to allocate resources amongst (competing) prosumers.
+It is in this latter context that this present work is placed.
 Generally speaking, resource allocation algorithms for prosumer markets have until now been formulated in an optimization context and can be categorized as is traditionally done for classical optimization models.
-Namely, resources are either allocated centrally \cite{Einav2016} as in the case of Uber, whereby drivers are assigned to the passengers; or in a distributed fashion as in the case of Airbnb, whereby guests and hosts choose each other; or using some hybrid of the above two as in the case of the Didi Chuxing platform \cite{Narasimhan2018}.
-As we have said, typically these allocation problems are formulated in an optimization context, paying particular attention to the certain constraints that arise in the sharing economy.
-These include: privacy of the individual; fair allocation of resources; satisfaction of service level agreements; and ever increasing regulatory constraints (for example, in the case of Airbnb).
+Namely, resources are either allocated centrally \cite{Einav2016} as in the case of Uber, whereby drivers are assigned to the passengers; or in a distributed fashion as in the case of Airbnb, whereby guests and hosts choose each other; or using hybrid of the above two, as in the case of Didi Chuxing \cite{Narasimhan2018}.
+As we have said, typically, these allocation problems are formulated in an optimization context, paying particular attention to the certain constraints that arise in the sharing economy.
+These include privacy of the individual, fair allocation of resources, the satisfaction of service level agreements, and ever-increasing regulatory constraints (for example, in the case of Airbnb).